 Before introducing the methods of knowledge sharing, I would like to touch upon the essential concepts of "tacit knowledge" and "explicit knowledge" as well as the "SECI model" when discussing knowledge sharing.

-By converting and sharing tacit knowledge into explicit knowledge, individual knowledge becomes organizational knowledge, and the organization as a whole evolves intellectually.
+By converting tacit knowledge into explicit knowledge and sharing it, individual knowledge becomes organizational knowledge, and the entire organization evolves intellectually.

-And the transition from tacit knowledge to explicit knowledge is carried out based on a framework called the "SECI model".
+The conversion from tacit knowledge to explicit knowledge is based on the framework known as the "SECI model."

-The SECI model consists of four phases: "externalization", "combination", "internalization", and "socialization".
-It is said that by transforming tacit knowledge and explicit knowledge according to these phases, higher level and new knowledge can be created.
+The SECI model consists of four phases: "Socialization," "Externalization," "Combination," and "Internalization."
+It is said that by following these phases to transform tacit knowledge into explicit knowledge, higher-level and new knowledge can be created.

 The specialty of Human Science is "expression", but in order to understand its position, first we will explain the entire model.